samihan-m/youtube-video-dmca-checker-website/README.md

 <b>Other Information</b>

 Uses NodeJS.
 Whenever a YouTube URL is searched by the user, the website creates a HTTP request to read the source-view of the YouTube page with that URL.
-It scans for title, thumbnail, and the "Music in this video:" header in the video's description.
+It scans the page for the needed data to perform the DMCA checks.